-Hi all… In this article we will see the basics of I2c.
+In this I2C tutorial, we will see the basics of the I2C Protocol.
 We divided this tutorial into two Parts.
 This is the Part 1.
-You can also see the Part 2 (Advanced).
+You can also see Part 2 (Advanced).

 I2C uses only two wires: